openedx/tutor-contrib-aspects/README.rst

 To contribute Superset assets:

 1. Fork this repository and set up a local Tutor instance with Aspects installed.
-2. Export the desired assets using Superset’s “Export” feature.
+2. You should work on the non-localized versions of the Superset dashboards.
+Export the new or updated dashboard(s) using Superset’s “Export” feature.
+It is best to export the entire dashboard instead of just charts or datasets to ensure that all of the correct changes are captured.
 3. Use the command:

    .. code-block:: bash